 FAQs:

-A typical 2019 silver proof set includes the Lincoln cent, Jefferson nickel, Roosevelt dime, five America the Beautiful quarters, and the Kennedy half dollar.
-Some sets also feature special inclusions, such as a silver American Eagle or a reverse proof penny, depending on the edition and packaging.
+A standard 2019 silver proof set generally includes the Lincoln cent, Jefferson nickel, Roosevelt dime, five America the Beautiful quarters, and the Kennedy half dollar.
+Some sets may also feature special releases such as the American Eagle silver proof coin or a reverse proof penny, depending on the edition.